ericzorn93/ericzorn93/README.md

 I have worked on very large enterprise engineering teams, working in `microservices` as part of our large back-end infrastructure and have recently been working to build a large `micro-front-end` infrastructure around the `SingleSPA` framework for our current UI Platform.

-I too am a testing enthusiast and prefer utilizing the `Jest` assertion/test-runner framework in the JavaScript/TypeScript ecosystem.
+I too am a testing enthusiast and prefer utilizing the `Jest` assertion/test-runner framework in the JavaScript/TypeScript ecosystem with React Testing Library.
 For backend E2E tests, I use both supertest and newman from Postman.
 On the frontend, I use both Cypress or Selenium Web Driver and Puppeteer.

 ## Languages